Axonn1018/basic-site-test/README.md

 # SiteRepo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.10.

 ## Test Site

-This is a test site made in HTML
+This is a test site made in HTML to demonstrate example of single page appplication and also as a testing bed for understanding new concepts.

-## Secondary Push

-This is a testing for a secondary push to make sure the change and site repo are linked